 Tips for finding an inexpensive mooring

 1. Drying and half-tide moorings are invariably cheaper than deep water options.
-This doesn’t automatically exclude walk-ashore access, as there are a number of small marinas with drying berths.
+This doesn’t automatically exclude walk-ashore access, as there are a number of small marinas with drying berths that still offer walk-ashore access, such as Bridlington Harbour.
+If you have long enough lines, a harbour wall might also offer easy access to shore via a ladder even when the tide drops and the boat is dried out.

-3. Get your name on a waiting list as soon as possible.
+1. Get your name on a waiting list as soon as possible.
 Some harbour authorities and clubs operating in prime areas operate a waiting list.
-In most cases you don’t need to have already bought a boat to be eligible to join the list – and the sooner you do so the earlier your name will come up.
+In most cases you don’t need to have already bought a boat to be eligible to join the list – and the sooner you do so, the earlier your name will come up.

-5. Finally, if you’re buying your first boat don’t worry unduly about where to keep it.
-Granted you need to know you will have a safe home for it before committing to buy, but your knowledge will expand considerably during the first year or two of ownership, which may highlight good options that you would never otherwise have been able to discover.
+1. Finally, if you’re buying your first boat don’t panic about where to keep it.
+Granted, you need to know you will have a safe home for it before committing to buy, but your knowledge will expand considerably during the first year or two of ownership, as will your connections in the boating world and your understanding of what your boat needs and what you’re willing to compromise on when it comes to the perfect mooring.